-A draft CTMP has been provided as part of the application.
-It is LCC Highways' view that an acceptable and agreed CTMP must be developed prior to any approval or approval in principle.
-While it is acknowledged that certain details can only be firmed up once a contractor has been appointed by the applicant, LCC Highways must be satisfied that the content and the principles of the CTMP demonstrate that safe and suitable access can be achieved.
-It should also be demonstrated that the impacts of the proposal that have been assessed can be managed with appropriate mitigation as necessary and controlled by condition.
-(Note: we understand the applicant has had some early contractor advice on some matters)
+A CTMP has been provided as part of the application.
+While it is acknowledged that certain details can only be firmed up once a contractor has been appointed by the applicant.
+However, there are areas where information is still deficient, and I am not satisfied that those matters can be controlled by suitable worded planning condition.
+Notwithstanding this, for all other matters LCC Highways are satisfied that the content and the principles of the CTMP demonstrate that safe and suitable access can be achieved, for this application.
+The general impacts (notwithstanding the exclusions) of the proposal that have been assessed can be managed with appropriate mitigation, as highlighted in these comments, and need to be controlled by condition.